hxtree/galaxyops/libraries/faker-factory/README.md

 property name, or property typehint.

-Although property names should remain somewhat consistant, it is unreasonable many to many relationship to maintain.
-Generating values based on typehinting is less then ideal due to special tsc requirements and compiled code being type agnostic.
+Although property names should remain somewhat consistant, it is unreasonable many-to-many relationship to maintain for faking purposes.
+Generating values based on typehinting is less then ideal due to compiled code being type agnostic and special tsc requirements.

+Class-validator decorators and schema was choosen for the following reasons.

+- Decorators are already present when using class-validation.
-Using class validator decorators and schema are ideal for this repository as decorators are already used for validation and object mapping. faker data should be valid and meet class validator requirements.
-If a class validator requires a string length faker data should meet that requirement.
-New decorators are easy to add.
-It is for these reasons decorators were choosen.
+- Faker data should not just be fake, it should be valid and meet class-validator requirements.
+- If a class-validator requires a string length faker data should meet that requirement.
+- Class-validator is easy to extend with new decorators.

 ## Documentation